 Financial District: Starbucks, 130 King Street West, PATH concourse (lower level)

-Forest Hill: Starbucks at St. Clair West and Bathurst Street
+St. Clair West / Forest Hill: 596 St. Clair Avenue West, just west of St. Clair Avenue West and Bathurst Street

 Fort York: Tim Hortons at Fort York Blvd and Bathurst Street